jrsinclair/mazes-presentation/presentation.md

 }
 ```

-Note: It takes an x and a y coordinate, and returns as a Point object.
+Note: So here's our constructor function.
+It takes an x and a y coordinate, calls the class constructor, and returns as a Point object.
 But we still haven't achieved immutability yet.
-To do that, we're going to memoise this function.
+To do that, we're going to _memoise_ this function.
 That is, we're going to create a cache of all the x/y values we've seen so far, and if we've already seen one we'll return the point we've already created.

 ---